GBAS Mentoring Program

 - Feedback session on a work-related project from your mentor or Campus Pro

 - Joint attendance of events or meetings

-The GBAS Training Manager and GBAS Director will provide resources, guidelines and contacts in order to facilitate these activities.
+The GBAS Training Manager and GBAS Director will provide resources, guidelines and contacts so making these activities happen is easy for you!

 *NOTE: Many mentoring pairs choose to meet more than once per month.
 Each mentor pair agrees on their schedule during the kick-off meeting.

 - Explore and discuss your daily work challenges with a mentor from outside of your area